 A report can be made anonymously.
 However, there are almost always very good reasons for identifying yourself.
-The Ministry for Vulnerable Children, Oranga Tamariki needs to ensure that the information is credible and they may need to speak with you again.
+The Ministry for Children, Oranga Tamariki needs to ensure that the information is credible and they may need to speak with you again.
+You can request your details are not released and are made confidential.